Slavery & Human Trafficking Statement 2023

 Farrer & Co LLP takes the issue of modern slavery, as defined in the Modern Slavery Act 2015, seriously.
-We consider that the likelihood of an incidence of modern slavery in our business or our supply chains is low.
-However, we are committed to improving our practices in investigating and ensuring that slavery and human trafficking do not take place in any of our supply chains and in any part of our business.
+Although we continue to consider that the likelihood of an incidence of modern slavery or human trafficking in our business or our supply chains is low, we remain committed to improving our practices and working with our suppliers in investigating and ensuring that slavery and human trafficking do not take place in any of our supply chains and in any part of our business.

 2. Our firm and business

-We are an English law firm with offices in London providing a range of English law services to individuals, families & trustees, charities & institutions and businesses in the UK and more widely across a number of sectors.
-We have a total of over 400 partners, fee-earners, support staff and business services staff.
-To ensure the provision of such legal services in a cost-effective manner to our client, it is a commercial necessity for us to use third party service providers.
+We are an English law firm providing a range of English law services to individuals, families, trustees, charities, institutions and businesses in the UK and internationally across a number of sectors.
+Our offices are in London and we have 548 partners, fee-earners, support staff and business services staff.

 3. Our policy in relation to slavery and human trafficking

 The firm's first Slavery & Human Trafficking Statement and its Modern Slavery Policy were first published in September 2016 and the Statement has been updated annually and published on our website.

 Our Modern Slavery Policy and our Procurement and Outsourced Services Provider Policy ("Procurement Policy") reflect our commitment to be as sure as possible that slavery and human trafficking are not taking place in our supply chain.
 The two policies apply to all Partners and members of staff who are responsible for procuring goods or services for the firm.
 These Policies sit alongside our Whistleblowing, Corporate Responsibility, Equality & Diversity, Health & Safety and Bribery & Anti-Corruption Policies and our London Living Wage Accreditation.

 4. Our due diligence processes in relation to our business and our suppliers